FREEDOM FROM GLASSES & CONTACTS

 What is ICL?

-This lens-based solution has been available in the U.S. for almost 15 years and more than 1 Million procedures have been performed worldwide.
+This lens-based solution has been available in the U.S. for almost 15 years and more than 2 Million procedures have been performed worldwide.
+Many people choose this because it can be removed in the future if your vision changes (with age, for example).

 Sharp, clear vision